-As well as his parish responsibilities, Fr Kevin is also a member of the Royal Army Chaplains Department and serves as senior chaplain to the Black Watch Battalion ACF and as the Catholic Officiating Chaplain to the military with X51 Brigade- The Army in Scotland.
+As well as his parish responsibilities, Fr Kevin is also a member of the Royal Army Chaplains Department and serves as senior chaplain to the Black Watch Battalion ACF and is also the Catholic Officiating Chaplain to the military with X51 Brigade- The Army in Scotland.
 He is also the Catholic OCM to MOD Caledonia (Royal Navy).

 Priest in Residence